 Passes are installed, not just received.
 Passes are distributed as a URL.
-A user opens the URL to install the pass, then uses the pass locally via Apple Wallet or Google Pay.
+A user opens the URL to install the pass, then uses the pass locally via Apple Wallet or Google Wallet.

 Passes persist and can be updated, like when a gate on a boarding pass changes or a customer accrues points in a loyalty program.

-Passes are designed for Apple Wallet and/or Google Pay.
+Passes are designed for Apple Wallet and/or Google Wallet.
 They are not interpreted by the Airship SDK.